John Parke Custis: Death

 In September 1781 Custis persuaded Washington to let him serve as a civilian aide-de-camp to Washington during the siege of Yorktown.
 En route to Yorktown he also made inquiries about 17 slaves who had reportedly fled to British lines.
 However, the crowded camps near the battlefield were rife with smallpox and malaria, and Custis contracted "camp fever", which could have been an illness now labelled epidemic typhus, or dysentery while at Yorktown.
 He was moved 30 miles upriver to Eltham plantation the home of his uncle Colonel Burwell Bassett (Martha Washington's brother-in-law), where Martha Washington as well as his wife Eleanor (both of whom had journeyed to Williamsburg a few weeks before) attempted to help nurse him.
 Shortly after the surrender of Cornwallis, Custis died on November 5, 1781, at Eltham.
 He was buried at his family's plot at their Queen's Creek plantation, in York County, near Williamsburg, Virginia.
 However, if any grave marker had been erected, none remained by 1895 when the remaining Custis gravestones were moved to Bruton Parish Church.
-With his mother's marriage to Washington after his death, Custis retroactively became the first child of a US President to have died during military service.
+With his mother's marriage to George Washington in 1759 and George Washington's presidency beginning in 1789, Custis retroactively became the first child of a US President to have died during military service.

 With Custis's death at 26, his widow sent their two youngest children (Eleanor/Nelly and George/Washy) to Mount Vernon to be raised by the Washingtons.
 In 1783, she married David Stuart of Alexandria, Virginia, with whom she had at least seven additional children who survived infancy.

 Although Custis had become well-established at Abingdon, his financial affairs were in disarray because of his poor business judgement as well as wartime conditions.
 After Custis died in 1781, administrators of the Custis Estate negotiated for more than a decade to end the Abington transaction.
 Because Custis died intestate, his estate was not fully liquidated until the 1811 death of his widow.
 His four children inherited more than 600 slaves.

 Part of the Abingdon estate is now on the grounds of Ronald Reagan Washington National Airport.
 When he purchased Abingdon, Custis also bought a nearby property that after his death became Arlington Plantation and later, Arlington National Cemetery.